atlas-lion91/Build_Script_3/README.md

    -  Currently, the script checks for an invalid choice and displays an error message.
 However, it does not handle non-numeric inputs or inputs outside the specified range.
 Adding input validation to ensure that the user enters a valid number would improve user experience.

 ### 2. Error Handling
+   -  While the script includes error handling for the following certain scenarios, (**If the user enters an invalid choice (not a number between 0 and 11), it displays an error message and allows the user to try again.
-   -  While the script handles invalid choices and exiting gracefully, it could benefit from more detailed error messages.
+     If the user chooses option 0 to exit, the script displays a goodbye message and exits the menu**) it could benefit from more detailed error messages.
 For example, if a user selects an option that requires superuser privileges, a message explaining this could be added.

 ### 3. Extending System Information
    - The script provides basic system information.
 Depending on the use case, you might consider extending it to provide more detailed or customized system data.